WalletScrutiny/WalletScrutinyCom/_hardware/bitcube.md

 ## Analysis

 It claims that an EAL5+ Secure Element secures the private keys.
 From the [YouTube video](https://www.youtube.com/watch?v=9-tcRilfKXs) it shows that the device has a touchscreen display which allows users to confirm transactions. not much information is available now.
-Since this project was not funded, we determine it to **not have made production and release**.
-There are also no indications that it would continue.
+Since this project was not funded, we determine it to not have made production and release.
+This is **vaporware**.